 Prof. Ryan Hurley from Johns Hopkins University visited us and gave a department seminar entitled “X-ray Tomography and Diffraction for Granular Micromechanics.”
 His seminar attracted many participants and was very well received by the audience.
 We deeply thank Prof. Hurley for kindly sharing his time with us during his stay in Hong Kong.

 Today we had the great pleasure to host Prof. Roman Makhnenko from the University of Illinois at Urbana-Champaign (UIUC).
 He delivered a seminar entitled “Characterization of hydro-mechanical processes in subsurface rock.”
-We also thank very much to two external experts in rock mechanics, Prof. Teng-fong Wong (CUHK) and Prof. Louis N.Y.
+We also thank very much to two external experts in rock mechanics, Prof. Teng-fong Wong (CUHK) and Dr. Louis N.Y.
 Wong (HKU Earth Sciences), for joining today.